emtee40/fdroid-wiki/Internal/Emergency-Release-Procedure.md

 ## Use patches for the sensitive bits

 Patch files are a common way to share source code.
 The sensitive parts of the coordinated release should be in a patch file.
 If this is a patch on an existing release, then the patch should include all the changes needed to update `versionCode` and `versionName`.
 This patch must apply cleanly to a well documented commit in the source repo.
 That means these work: `git apply fix-vuln.patch` or `patch -p1 < fix-vuln.patch`.
 If the patch requires options like `--ignore-space-change` or `--ignore-whitespace`, it will not work.
-Refresh the patch against the exact commit, then `git diff` will generate a clean patch.
+Refresh the patch against the exact commit, then `git format-patch` will generate a clean patch.

 Here's an example session for refreshing a patch: